What Are The Best SEL Resources For Teachers?

 31. Positive Penguins helps students develop resilience through understanding how their negative feelings stem from disempowered thoughts.
 Four positive penguins accompany students on a journey to distinguish between thoughts and facts, consider the larger picture, envision possible responses and consequences, and offer support.

 Most of these tools and activities can be implemented at the classroom level.
-It is important to keep in mind that students stand to gain more skills and receive more benefits when SEL is integrated into the school-wide culture.
+It is important to remember that students stand to gain more skills and receive more benefits when SEL is integrated into the school-wide culture.